aldensiol/Gobbler/README.md

 Pathing/Directions: <a href="https://rapidapi.com/trueway/api/trueway-directions2/">TrueWay Directions</a>

-In this case, we have provided you with one such API key: "e1fe576586msh136ad9789393169p19e810jsnfbc6f35cbce3" in case you are unable to create your own.
+We have provided you with one such API key: "e1fe576586msh136ad9789393169p19e810jsnfbc6f35cbce3" in case you are unable to create your own.
 The .env file has been created and uploaded in this repo for ease of use.

 ```python
 API_KEY = "e1fe576586msh136ad9789393169p19e810jsnfbc6f35cbce3"